1–2 spots available for Q2 · Claim yours

 Largest Contentful Paint (LCP) Under 2.5 seconds

-If a developer or marketer wants to add something to the site that would push any metric past its limit, they have to either optimize something else to make room or justify why the limit should change.
+If a developer or marketer wants to add something that pushes any metric past its limit, they either optimize something else to make room or argue why the limit should change.
 That conversation happens before the change goes live, not after customers start leaving.

-The concept is straightforward: you decide upfront what "fast enough" means for your business, write it down, and hold your team accountable to it.
+That is it.
+You decide upfront what "fast enough" means for your business, write it down, and hold each other to it.

 Because speed is money.
 That is not a metaphor.

-A study by Portent (2022) found that B2B sites with a 1-second load time had conversion rates 3x higher than sites loading in 5 seconds.
-For e-commerce, a 100-millisecond improvement in load time increased conversions by 8.4% (Akamai, 2023).
-Google has used page speed as a ranking factor since 2018, and in 2021 they made Core Web Vitals (a set of speed and responsiveness metrics) a direct ranking signal.
+Portent's 2022 study found that B2B sites loading in 1 second converted at roughly 3x the rate of sites loading in 5 seconds.
+For e-commerce, Akamai's research tied a 100-millisecond improvement in load time to an 8.4% increase in conversions.
+Google has used page speed as a ranking factor since 2018, and in 2021 Core Web Vitals became a direct ranking signal.

-If your site loads in 2 seconds instead of 5, you are not just providing a better experience.
-You are getting more organic traffic from Google, converting more of that traffic into leads or sales, and spending less on paid acquisition because your landing pages perform better.
+If your site loads in 2 seconds instead of 5, you are not only giving people a better experience.
+You are getting more organic traffic from Google, converting more of that traffic into leads or sales, and spending less on paid acquisition because your landing pages perform.

-If your site loads in 5+ seconds, roughly half of your mobile visitors will leave before they see anything (Google/SOASTA research, 2017).
+If your site loads in 5+ seconds, Google's research says about half of mobile visitors leave before they see anything.
 You are paying for traffic that never converts.

 The metrics that matter (in plain language)

 Performance budgets can track many things.
-But if you are a founder who does not live inside a browser's developer tools, here are the five metrics worth knowing.
-I will explain each without jargon.
+If you do not live inside browser dev tools, here are the five metrics worth knowing.

 1. Page weight (total transfer size)

-This is the total amount of data your page sends to a visitor's device, measured in kilobytes (KB) or megabytes (MB).
-Every image, font, script, and stylesheet adds to this number.
+Total amount of data your page sends to a visitor's device, in kilobytes (KB) or megabytes (MB).
+Every image, font, script, and stylesheet adds to it.

-A reasonable target for most business websites: under 1.5 MB per page.
-For comparison, the median page weight on the web in 2025 was about 2.3 MB according to HTTP Archive data.
-Being leaner than average is an advantage.
+A reasonable target for most business sites: under 1.5 MB per page.
+The HTTP Archive median page weight in 2025 was about 2.3 MB, so being leaner than average is already an advantage.

 2. Largest Contentful Paint (LCP)

-LCP measures how long it takes for the biggest visible element on your page (usually a hero image or headline) to appear.
-It answers the question: "How long does my visitor wait before they see the main content?"
+LCP is how long it takes for the biggest visible thing on your page (usually a hero image or headline) to appear.
+It answers "how long does my visitor wait before they see the main content?"

-Google considers an LCP under 2.5 seconds to be good.
-Between 2.5 and 4 seconds is "needs improvement."
+Google considers an LCP under 2.5 seconds good.
+2.5 to 4 seconds is "needs improvement."
 Above 4 seconds is poor.
+I cover this in detail in Core Web Vitals for business owners.

 3. Interaction to Next Paint (INP)

-INP replaced an older metric called First Input Delay in March 2024.
-It measures how quickly your site responds when someone taps a button, clicks a link, or types in a form field.
-If a visitor clicks "Add to Cart" and nothing happens for 400 milliseconds, that gap is what INP captures.
+INP replaced First Input Delay in March 2024.
+It measures how quickly your site reacts when someone taps a button, clicks a link, or types in a field.
+If a visitor clicks "Add to Cart" and nothing happens for 400ms, INP captures that gap.

 A good INP score: under 200 milliseconds.
-Users perceive anything above 300ms as sluggish.
+Above 300ms users perceive it as sluggish.

 4. Cumulative Layout Shift (CLS)

-CLS tracks how much the page content jumps around while loading.
-You have experienced this: you start reading a paragraph, an ad loads above it, and the text shifts down.
+CLS tracks how much page content jumps around while loading.
+You have lived this.
+You start reading a paragraph, an ad loads above it, the text shifts down.
 That is layout shift.
-It is disorienting, it causes accidental clicks, and it makes your site feel broken.
+Disorienting, makes people misclick, makes the site feel broken.

 A good CLS score: under 0.1.
-The number itself is unitless (it is a calculated score, not seconds or pixels).
+The number is unitless (a calculated score, not seconds or pixels).

 5. Number of requests and third-party scripts

-Every file your page loads requires a separate HTTP request.
+Every file the page loads is one HTTP request.
 Every third-party script (analytics, chat widgets, ad pixels, A/B testing tools) adds requests, weight, and execution time.

 A reasonable budget: under 50 total requests and no more than 5 third-party scripts per page.
-Every script beyond that should have a business case that justifies its performance cost.
+Anything beyond that should have a written business case that justifies the performance cost.

 How to set your first performance budget

-You do not need engineering knowledge to create a performance budget.
-You need a baseline measurement, a target, and agreement from your team.
-Here is how to do it in four steps.
+You do not need engineering knowledge to write a performance budget.
+You need a baseline measurement, a target, and team agreement.
+Four steps.

 Step 1: Measure where you are today

-Go to PageSpeed Insights and enter your homepage URL.
-Google will give you scores for LCP, INP, CLS, and overall performance on both mobile and desktop.
-Write down these numbers.
+Go to PageSpeed Insights and enter your home page URL.
+Google gives you scores for LCP, INP, CLS, and overall performance on mobile and desktop.
+Write the numbers down.
 That is your baseline.

-Also note the total page size and number of requests, which you can find in the "Diagnostics" section.
+Note total page size and the number of requests too, both visible in the "Diagnostics" section.

 Step 2: Research your competitors

-Run the same PageSpeed Insights test on your top 2-3 competitors.
+Run the same test against your top 2 to 3 competitors.
 If they load in 2.8 seconds and you load in 4.1 seconds, you now know the gap.
 Your budget should aim to match or beat the fastest competitor.

 Step 3: Set your limits